 Download Windows 8.1 With the Media Creation Tool

-Windows 8.1 also has its own Media Creation Tool although this one has less options than the Windows 10 version.
+There’s still a lot of users around that have Windows 8.1 installed and they might want to keep hold of it and not upgrade to Windows 10.
+After all, Windows 8.1 is supported until 2023.
+Windows 8.1 also has its own Media Creation Tool although this one has fewer options than the Windows 10 version.

 1. Download the Windows 8.1 Media Creation Tool and run it.
 The first window offers the language, edition and architecture download options.
 Select from the drop down menus and click Next.